SHANNON THUNDERBIRD & SANDY HORNE

 STORYTELLERS, SINGERS-SONGWRITERS-RECORDING ARTISTS

-Shannon & Sandy educate audiences about First Nations Culture, History and Spirituality through their much in demand singing and storytelling skills.
+From an Indigenous perspective, Shannon & Sandy educate & entertain audiences about First Nations Culture, History and Spirituality.

-Drawing on ancient and contemporary Indigenous tales, original musings, wisdom from many Native Nations, our national/international programs are imaginative and compelling and take audiences on incredible journeys of discovery about Turtle Island's First People.
+Drawing on ancient and contemporary Indigenous tales, original musings, wisdom from many Native Nations, our national/international programs are imaginative and compelling and take audiences on incredible journeys of discovery.
 We touch the spirit, honour the Ancestors, feed the funny bone, inspire the soul.

 I've been singing professionally since five years of age (that is as far as I go in terms of age!).
 Sandy since she was a teenager.
 Along with my extensive experience in the Arts, university education (it really helps to be a researcher), teaching skills and insatiable curiosity, I've been blessed with a unique combination of talents that underlie the presentation of sometimes difficult subject matter in an educational, compassionate and entertaining fashion to audiences of all ages.
 All this is further enhanced because of what Sandy brings to the collaboration.